arcanistzed/scs/README.md

 When enabled, once the combat has ended or all of the combatants have been removed, the app will hide itself.
 It will show itself again when a new combat is created.
 You can use this feature without the default Combat Tracker by simply adding and removing combatants in the Token HUD when combat is beginning or is over.

-### Attack Roll HUD
+### Attack Roll Display

-In order to ease determining the attack order (for example, in the default attack phase), the module shows you the last attack roll in the token's HUD.
-This currently only works in D&D 5e and PF 2e.
+In order to ease determining the attack order (for example, in the default attack phase), the module shows you the last attack roll either next to the token or in the Combat Tracker.
+This currently only works in DnD5e and PF2e.

 ### Keybindings